python/devguide/testing/buildbots.rst

 * The Web interface for each branch at https://www.python.org/dev/buildbot/, where the so-called "waterfall" view presents a vertical rundown of recent builds for each builder.
-When interested in one build, you'll have to click on it to know which changesets it corresponds to.
+When interested in one build, you'll have to click on it to know which commits it corresponds to.
 Note that the buildbot web pages are often slow to load, be patient.

 * The command-line ``bbreport.py`` client, which you can get from